qwx9/chrab/README.txt

 - xargs (e.g. from findutils)
 - gzip
 - grep, sed
-- unix shell (tested with bash) and a coreutils implementation
+- unix shell (tested with bash, dash) and a coreutils implementation (tested with GNU coreutils)

 Installation